gansheer/camel-dashboard-operator/README.md

 ## The Camel custom resource

-The operator uses a simple custom resource known as `app` or `capp` (as Camel App) which stores certain metrics around your running applications.
+The operator uses a simple custom resource known as `CamelApp` or `capp` which stores certain metrics around your running applications.
 The operator detects the Camel applications you're deploying to the cluster, identifying them in a given namespace or a given metadata label that need to be included when deploying your applications (all configurable on the operator side).

 ## Install the operator